Wondering where to eat in Zagreb Croatia? Check out our Zagreb food guide to discover 40 of the best Zagreb restaurants, cafes, bars and markets.

 Fries Factory is located at Ilica 1, 10000, Zagreb, Croatia.

-Pizzeria Karijola has two locations in Zagreb.
+Pizzeria Karijola has multiple locations in Zagreb.
 We ate at the one located at Badalićeva ul.
 18, 10000, Zagreb, Croatia.

 Locals and tourists flock to Zagreb markets on a daily basis to buy seasonal products from farmers and artisans.
 These markets sell fresh produce grown in nearby cities and so much more.